NguyenNg1802/Mobile-Application-Development/Video Streaming/README.md

 # Video Streaming

-> An simple Android app that streaming videos from variable of channels from Vietnam.
+> An Android app that streaming videos from variable of channels from Vietnam.

 # Components